 12. Vicious (Sinners of Saint)

 The story for this one is wonderful.
-It’s told in dual perspective, and you do get past and present or past and future.
+It’s told from a dual perspective, and you get past and present or past and future.
 Vicious is a stereotypical hero.
 He runs the school, and his parents employ the heroine’s parents as staff members in that large estate.
 Emilia is the main character, and her parents are servants.
-She goes to the same school as Vicious and all of the fancy miss rich kids in the area because she lives in the geographical area.
+She goes to the same school as Vicious and all of the fancy, miss-rich kids in the area because she lives in the geographical area.
 It is a normal public high school in America.

 Vicious causes Emilia to flee her hometown and leave early in the book, and they meet up again as adults.
-He is a lawyer running his farm and company with a few of his friends.
+He is a lawyer running his farm and company with some friends.
 Emilia is a starving artist, pretty much.
 She works for him through a series of events, and they reconnect.
-Now she didn’t like him when they were kids.
+Now, she didn’t like him when they were kids.
 Also, Vicious didn’t want her when they were kids, and he doesn’t like her now.

 So it’s an enemy to love a romance, which is brilliant.
-It’s a second chance romance too.
+It’s a second-chance romance, too.
 But these guys are awful and amazing together at the same time.
-Obviously, it’s pretty toxic.
-All of these books are the romance that they’re not particularly happy relationships, but there’s something about this one that works.
+It’s pretty toxic.
+All of these books are romance, and they’re not particularly happy relationships, but there’s something about this one that works.
 So Vicious is your typical alpha hole.
 He’s controlling and rude, but he’s also caring in the way that he’s possessive, and you root for them.

 Author: L.J.
 Shen